samisalkosuo/kubeterminal/README.md

 - ```kubectl logs <pod name>```
 - ```kubectl describe pod <pod name>```

-Writing these commands take time, and when in hurry, that time is noticeable :-)
+Writing these commands take time, and when in hurry, that time is noticeable.

 I accidentally found [Kubebox](https://github.com/astefanutti/kubebox) and immediately tried it.
 But authentication failed when using IBM Cloud Private and self-signed certificate.

 BTW, [IBM Cloud Private](https://www.ibm.com/cloud/private) is the main Kubernetes environment that I'm using ([there's free Community Edition available at Docker Hub](https://hub.docker.com/r/ibmcom/icp-inception/), you should try it :-).

-Kubebox idea haunted until I remembered the existence of [Python Prompt Toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit) and rememberd that it can be used to create full-screen terminal application.
-Then I decided to make my own Kubebox, that I named KubeTerminal.
+Kubebox idea haunted until I remembered the existence of [Python Prompt Toolkit](https://github.com/prompt-toolkit/python-prompt-toolkit) and remembered that it can be used to create full-screen terminal application.

+I decided to make my own Kubebox, and I named it KubeTerminal :-)